chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 Notes:

 - Kent Beck: "Make the change easy (warning: this may be hard), then make the easy change"
-  - Cultivate this skill: feels like a cheat code
+  - Cultivate this habit: feels like a cheat code
   - how to move **fast** with **confidence**
-  - The "this may be hard" comes on a spectrum
-    - Complicated function inputs tend to live on the harder side
 - So: **how** to "make the change easy"?
   - 1. Figure out what "easy" would even look like
     - If you can't, no point in going further